jawordpressorg/core-handbook/core/about/release-cycle/wordpress-release-team-and-focus-leads.md

 These are tasks and responsibilities that may be documented for specific roles below but can be taken on by anyone throughout the release cycle.

-*   Communicating publicly as much as possible (on tickets, in component chats, Make/Core posts, etc.).
+*   Communicating publicly as much as possible (on tickets, in component chats, Make/Core posts, issue and PR threads on Github, etc.).
 *   Identifying blockers to progress and asking for help from buddies, team leads, and/or the Release Lead.
 *   Being mindful of deadlines.
-*   Identifying changes that require documentation, HelpHub articles, or communication to the community at large (through dev notes, marketing, etc.).
+*   Identifying changes that require documentation, HelpHub articles, or communication to the community at large (through dev notes, marketing, P2 posts, etc.), and communicating with the documentation team about such changes.
 *   Leading bug scrubs focused on your team’s tickets and tasks.
 *   Facilitating and participating in inter-team discussions.
 *   Always be testing!